Atomic-Flip/crimson-mount-repair/README.md

 On Windows this looks under `%LOCALAPPDATA%\Pearl Abyss\CD*\save\` for any `save.save` files.
 If you're on a different platform or your install is elsewhere, you can always pass the path explicitly.

+Note: Crimson Desert keeps up to 12 save slots per character: three autosaves (slot0 through slot2) and nine manual saves (slot100 through slot108).
+The tool scans all of them.
+When multiple are detected, you'll be pompted to indicate which one to repair.
+Most players will want the manual save slot they last used.

 ### 2. Scan (read-only, makes no changes)

 ```bash